camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/eksctl.md

   --output text)
 ```

-2. The variable `KMS_ARN` will contain the required output.
-It should look something like this: `arn:aws:kms:eu-central-1:1234567890:key/aaaaaaa-bbbb-cccc-dddd-eeeeeeee`
+The variable `KMS_ARN` contains the required output.
+It should look something like this: `arn:aws:kms:eu-central-1:1234567890:key/aaaaaaa-bbbb-cccc-dddd-eeeeeeee`.

 For more information concerning the KMS encryption, refer to the [eksctl documentation](https://eksctl.io/usage/kms-encryption/).

-### eksctl Cluster YAML
+### eksctl cluster YAML

-Execute the following script, which will create a file called `cluster.yaml` with the following contents:
+Execute the following script, which creates a file called `cluster.yaml` with the following contents:

 ```shell
 cat <<EOF >./cluster.yaml